www-splitcells-net/net.splitcells.network/projects/net.splitcells.os.state.interface/doc/tasks.md

 4. Move command documentation into the commands itself.
 5. Generate admin script instead of just executing such, in order to make the software more stable.
-### Things needed to be fixed.
-### Strategies needed to be defined.
-1. Define break points of this project.
 ### Todos
 1. Do not use recursion via shell in repo commands.
    Use recursion via Python functions.